About us

 Rötenberg, Germany

-Tubist, Bass Trombonist, and composer Ben Roundtree knew from a young age that he wanted to be a musician.
+Tubist, bass trombonist, and composer Ben Roundtree knew from a young age that he wanted to be a musician.
 He began learning trumpet in the school band at age 10.
-Shortly after switching to tuba, he joined the church orchestra at age 12 and was part of the orchestra for 30 years, eventually as its director.
-Ben lives in the Black Forest of Germany with his wife, Erin.
-They have two daughters: Emily, who loves music and has CHARGE Syndrome, and Elise, a Theater Design major at Anderson University (South Carolina).
-In addition to offering workshops for church brass choirs (Posaunenchöre), he performs with the State Wind Band of Baden-Württemberg, Quintessenz Brass, and Posaunenchor Rötenberg.
+Shortly after switching to tuba, he joined the orchestra at church at age 12 and was a part of the orchestra for 30 years, eventually as its director.
+Ben lives in Rötenberg in the Black Forest with his wife, Erin, and their younger daughter, Emily, who has CHARGE Syndrome.
+Their older daughter, Elise, is a college student in the USA.
+In addition to offering workshops for Posaunenchöre, Ben conducts the Bläserteam Sulz.
+He performs with Landesblasorchester Baden-Württemberg, Quintessenz Brass, and Posaunenchor Rötenberg.
 As the BellTree Duo, Ben and Erin have performed handbell duet concerts together for over 20 years.
-Ben has been part of the eurobrass leadership team since 2017.